Eureka Productions

 Eureka Productions is an Australian-American television production company majority-owned by Fremantle.
 Launched in 2016 by former Endemol Shine Australia executives Chris Culvenor and Paul Franklin with backing from Fremantle, the company primarily develops and produces non-scripted and reality programming in Australia and the United States.

+Fremantle acquired a majority stake in Eureka in 2021.
+Since 2022, Eureka has been responsible for Fremantle's non-scripted output in Australia.

 History

 The company was formed by Chris Culvenor and Paul Franklin, both executives with Endemol Shine Australia, setting up Los Angeles and Sydney offices in 2016.
 The company also formed a partnership with Fremantle to co-produce international projects, with the studio taking an investment in Eureka.
 In 2018, Eureka signed a deal with Lionsgate to be the exclusive distributor and producer of Lionsgate entertainment and unscripted series in Australia.

 In 2021, Fremantle acquired a majority stake in Eureka.
-In 2022, Fremantle restructured its Australian operations, placing Eureka in charge of its non-scripted and reality output in the country, and Fremantle Australia under CEO Greg Woods focusing primarily on scripted dramas and factual programming.
+In 2022, Fremantle restructured its Australian operations to make Eureka responsible for all of its non-scripted output, assuming production duties for existing series such as Australian Idol from Fremantle Australia (which will primarily focus on scripted dramas and factual programming under new CEO Greg Woods).